 - Eight or more years of experience building, developing, and leading teams, with specific experience leading multi-layered teams and supporting managers

 - Experience serving on an organization’s leadership team

 - Track record of balancing on-the-ground relationship- and champion-building work with strategic organization building work

 - Experience working with survivors of trauma strongly preferred

 - Well-developed, nuanced understanding of the experience of harm and oppression; well-developed analysis of power and supremacy

 - Strong written and oral communication skills

 - Flexibility, creativity, and ability to manage multiple responsibilities effectively

-- Formerly incarcerated people and survivors of violence strongly encouraged to apply
+- Strong organizational skills and attention to detail Formerly incarcerated people and/or survivors of violence strongly encouraged to apply

 Common Justice is an equal opportunity/affirmative action employer.
 All qualified applicants will be considered for employment without unlawful discrimination based on race, color, creed, national origin, sex, age, disability, marital status, sexual orientation, military status, prior record of arrest or conviction, citizenship status, or current employment status.
 Common Justice values diverse experiences, including regarding educational background and justice system involvement.
 We depend on a diverse staff to carry out our mission.